uppadhyayraj/specflowstepsgenerator/README.md

 ## Future Enhancements/Known Bugs:

+- **In AI Assitant mode** - It may take longer sometimes due to other processes running simultaneously, so please wait or close other applications if it is too slow.
+Additionally, the default model has approx 96-97% accuracy; please rerun the generation to fix any discrepancies.
-- In Non AI Assitant mode - Handling Table paramemter in step deinition currently it is not adding Table parameter in step definition.
+- **In Non AI Assitant mode** - Handling Table paramemter in step deinition currently it is not adding Table parameter in step definition.
 - Existing Steps Definition checking while generating steps definitions.
 - Fixed <del>Default variable type is appearing as string, workaround is to update post steps generation.
 Will be adding a configuration for override the default type and set it as "dynamic" so that it works well.</del>